CodeScop/Oge-Mai-Field-Guide/rizaquests.md

 - **Requirements:** Get 25 Hardwood, 10 Steel, 10 Wood, 8 Rope, 15 River Stone, and 5 Raw Fabric
 - **Rewards:** 5 Stone Keys
 - **Recommendations:** Five Stone Keys.
 FIVE STONE KEYS.
 Weigh that against the costs, but… FIVE STONE KEYS.
 Totally worth it for me.

-### * Special Mini-Area Quest: Infected Raina Camp

-- **Unlocked by:** Main Quest 6/Journey Upriver

-- **Type:** Battle

-- **Requirements:** Defeat 10 Yala and 5 Vota

-- **Rewards:** Unlock Raina Surface Camp

-- **Recommendations:** If you like wandering, rambling, involved sidequests, you'll adore Raina and must open this ASAP.
-If you want cheaper Yala, Vota, and Knusha battles in the future, you'll want to unlock Raina.
-If the idea of an Accessory worth +15 Luck and a Weapon1 worth +11 Attack and +8 Luck sound worth climbing the highest mountain, traversing the dryest desert, crossing the densest forest, etc, you'll need to start your path by opening Raina.

-  If all that sounds bonkers, you're just as well passing it up.

 ### * Spider Bows